Physical Therapist Assistant Degree & Program

 Official TEAS® score and transcripts must be in student's record prior to submitting a PTA application.

-Applications for the PTA program, that begin in the fall semester, must be submitted in the month of February.
+Applications for the PTA program, that begins in the fall semester, must be submitted in the month of February.
 Early or late applications will not be accepted.

 - Complete the fillable PDF application form (download form, fill it out, save it in your documents).
 Handwritten or scanned copies will not be accepted.